- BP1200, a novel antibody targeting CD73, improves the tumor microenvironment and activates anti-tumor immunity

 BP1200 is a humanized antibody that is a potentially best-in-class immune checkpoint inhibitor targeting CD73 expressed on tumor and immune cells.
-CD73 is a cell surface enzyme that is expressed on tumor cells and converts extracellular adenosine monophosphate (AMP) into immunosuppressive adenosine.
-Adenosine production inhibits T cell and NK cell cytotoxicity, cytokine production, and proliferation as well as suppression of antigen presenting cells and macrophage M2 polarization, which enables tumor growth and disease progression.
+CD73 is a cell surface enzyme expressed on tumor cells that converts extracellular adenosine monophosphate (AMP) to immunosuppressive adenosine.
+Adenosine production inhibits T-cell and NK-cell cytotoxicity, cytokine production, and proliferation, as well as suppresses antigen-presenting cells and macrophage M2 polarization, enabling tumor growth and disease progression.

 BP1200 ameliorates the suppressive tumor microenvironment by attenuating adenosine production and restores a broad anti-tumor response mediated by tumor infiltrating T cells, including enhancement of T-cell proliferation, cytokine production, and cytotoxicity.

 BP1200 in combination with other complementary immune pathways such as PD-1/PD-L1, is a key strategy to enhance the anti-tumor cytotoxic potential of immunotherapy.

 A novel anti-CD73 therapeutic antibody that ameliorates the tumor microenvironment and improves the efficacy of cancer immunotherapy

 A novel therapeutic antibody against CD73 that ameliorates the tumor microenvironment and improves the efficacy of cancer immunotherapy